GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

      * Creates a service account for running the DLP pipeline (creates a custom role).

+     * Enables Pub/Sub and creates a Pub/Sub topic that will be notified whenever a new file is added in the GCS bucket.

      * Emits a set_env.sh, which you can use to set temporary environment variables while triggering the DLP pipelines.

 5. Run set_env.sh